-- Keep fondant from sticking to hands and surfaces.
 Once the fondant is ready to knead and color, be sure to keep your hands and all surfaces lightly covered with shortening.
 Flour or powdered sugar will make it too stiff.
 Make sure it is pure white shortening.
-Butter-flavored shortening or cooking spray can turn it an off-white or yellowish color.
+Butter-flavored shortening or cooking spray has a yellow tint, consequently turning fondant an off-white or yellowish color.

-- Use an adjustable long rolling pin (dough roller).
 Most long rolling pins have thickness rings to get a smooth, even finish on the fondant.
-This is an essential tool for projects like wedding cakes, making it possible to roll the fondant into a large enough circle to cover a large cake.
+A regular rolling pin works for most projects, however the long rolling pin is an essential tool for projects like wedding cakes, making it possible to roll the fondant into a large enough circle to cover a large cake.
 It may be worth the investment if you plan to make fondant often.
 This gives you an idea of what they look like.

 (Disclosure: This is a paid link.
 As an Amazon Associate I earn from qualifying purchases.)

 There are so many fun things to make with fondant in addition to wedding cakes.
 This Hamburger Cake is a fun cake to make for the hamburger lovers out there.
 The cheese, lettuce, and onions are all made out of fondant.
 It’s perfect for BBQ’s, potlucks, or birthday parties.
 I recently made this with my sons for a Cub Scout cake decorating contest.
 The scouts loved it!